 Please see Motivate Students to Complete Course Readings to learn more.

 Instruction Resources for Teaching Reading Skills

 Below are some instruction resources for teaching reading across the disciplines.
-Please contact the Writing Centre if you would like to discuss any of these resources or teaching reading in general.
+Please contact CTL Writing Support if you would like to discuss any of these resources or teaching reading in general.
 We are hoping to collect more instructional resources on reading.
 Do you have a resource that you have found useful in your class?
-Please contact the Writing Centre if you would be willing to add it to this list.
+Please contact CTL Writing Support if you would be willing to add it to this list.

 Please see all Word documents below entitled Instruction Resource.
 With appropriate credit to the original author, please feel free to adapt any of these items for your own teaching.